Billy Ray Cyrus dedicates 2 of his and Lil Nas X's Grammy wins to Kobe Bryant and his daughter

-- Billy Ray Cyrus dedicated two of his Grammys with Lil Nas X to Kobe Bryant and Gianna Bryant following their deaths in a fatal helicopter crash on Sunday.
+- Billy Ray Cyrus dedicated his two 2020 Grammy Awards with Lil Nas X to Kobe and Gianna Bryant following their deaths in a fatal helicopter crash on Sunday.

 - “So honoured to win Best Music Video and Best Pop Duo/Group Performance.
 I’d like to dedicate both to Kobe and his beautiful daughter.
 Sending my thoughts and prayers to his family and friends during this difficult time,” Cyrus wrote on Twitter.

-- Other celebrities such as Priyanka Chopra Jonas, Nick Jonas, and more paid tribute to the late Los Angeles Lakers player and his daughter on the red carpet and throughout the show.
+- Other celebrities such as Priyanka Chopra Jonas, Nick Jonas, and more paid tribute to the late Los Angeles Lakers player and his daughter on the red carpet.

 - Visit Insider’s homepage for more stories.